Treatments Offered At

 - Heart & Vascular Care at Saddleback Memorial - Laguna Hills

-Carotid angioplasty is a minimally invasive procedure where a catheter with a balloon tip is inserted into a carotid artery (the two large arteries on each side of the neck) and inflated to compress the plaque buildup in the blocked area.
-This procedure is performed in a state-of-the-art cardiovascular catheterization laboratory.
-A catheter is inserted into a blood vessel in the arm or upper thigh (groin).
+Carotid angioplasty is a minimally invasive procedure to treat a narrowing in the carotid artery which carries critical blood flow to the brain.
+This procedure can be done in lieu of Carotid Endarterectomy surgery in patients who are considered a ‘high surgical risk’ This procedure is performed in a state-of-the-art cardiovascular catheterization lab.
 Using high-resolution fluoroscopic (X-ray) video and film equipment, the catheter is guided through to the carotid artery that is being treated.
 Once the catheter is in place the balloon is inflated and the narrowed carotid artery is stretched open.
 The fatty plaque or blockage is pressed against the carotid artery walls enlarging the diameter of the carotid artery.
 After the blocked area of the carotid artery is widened, the balloon is deflated and removed.
-Blood flowing through the peripheral artery is increased, and oxygenated blood can be supplied to the neck and brain and help reduce the risk and prevent a stroke.
+Blood flowing through the carotid artery is increased, and oxygenated blood can be supplied to the neck and brain and help reduce the risk of a debilitating stroke.

 Carotid Stent Implants